lastingParadox/lastingParadox/README.md

 Computer Science Student and Web Dev
 ------------------------------------

-I am a Junior Computer Science student at the University of Central Florida.
+I am a Senior Computer Science student at the University of Central Florida.
 I've been getting my feet wet in terms of software creation ever since I switched from Physics.
 As of recent, my interests lie in back end web development, particularly with databases.

 *   🌍  I'm based in Orlando
 *   🖥️  See my portfolio at [this website, created by me](https://lastingparadox.github.io/)